Retail Banking, Its Types and Economic Impact

 Second, retail banks provide a safe place for people to deposit their money.
 Savings accounts, certificates of deposit, and other financial products offer a better rate of return compared to stuffing their money under a mattress.
 Banks base their interest rates on the Fed funds rate and Treasury bond interest rates.
 That's why they rise and fall over time.
 The Federal Deposit Insurance Corporation insures most of these deposits.

-Third, retail banks allow you to manage your money with checking accounts and debit cards.
-That means you don't have to do all your transactions with dollar bills and coins.
+Third, retail banks allow customers to manage your money with checking accounts and debit cards.
+That means they don't have to do all your transactions with dollar bills and coins.
 All of this can be done online, making banking an added convenience.

 Types of Retail Banks